Phrogz/SLAXML/README.md

 ## History

+### v0.7 2014-Sep-26
++ Decodes entities above 127 as UTF8 (decimal and hexadecimal).
+  - The encoding specified by the document is (still) ignored.
+    If you parse an XML file encoded in some other format, that intermixes 'raw' high-byte characters with high-byte entities, the result will be a broken encoding.

 ### v0.6.1 2014-Sep-25
 + Fixes Issue #6, adding support for ASCII hexadecimal entities (e.g. `&#x3c;`).
 (Thanks Leorex/Ben Bishop)